BraedenSilver/ieee-txst-collaboration-site/README.md

 If this is your first time seeing Git or GitHub, start with this glossary.
 Refer back to it whenever a new word shows up.

+### Must-learn definitions

+These are the terms you will use every time you contribute to the group project.

 - **Git:** The version control system (a tool that tracks file changes) that runs behind the scenes.
 - **GitHub:** A website that stores Git repositories online and makes it easy for people to collaborate.
 - **Repository (repo):** A project folder tracked by Git.
 It includes every file, plus a history of all changes.
+Repositories can be public to the world, shared with an organization, or private just for you.
+- **Fork:** Your personal copy of the organization’s repository on GitHub.
+Forking lets you make changes safely because the original project stays untouched until your pull request is merged.
+- **Clone:** A download of a remote repository to your own computer so you can work on it locally.
+GitHub Desktop performs this step when you sign in and choose your fork.
+- **Directory (local repo):** The copy of the project stored on your computer.
+To keep it in sync with GitHub, start by pulling the latest changes from your fork, edit your files, commit those edits, and finally push the new commit back to GitHub.
 - **Remote:** A repository stored online (for example, on GitHub).
 Your computer copies changes to and from the remote.
-- **Origin / upstream:** The default nicknames Git uses for remotes. `origin` usually points to your fork; `upstream` often points to the original project.
-- **Fetch:** Ask the remote whether anything changed and download those updates without merging them yet.
-- **Fork:** Your personal remote copy of someone else’s repository.
-Forking lets you experiment without touching the original.
-- **Clone:** A download of a remote repository to your own computer so you can work on it locally.
-GitHub Desktop performs this step for you.
 - **Branch:** A named line of work inside a repository.
 Branches let you try changes separately from the main project.
 - **Main branch (`main`):** The branch that represents the live project.
 Other branches are merged into it after review.
 - **Commit:** A saved snapshot of your changes with a message that explains what you did.
-Think of it as a checkpoint.
+Think of it as a checkpoint you can return to if needed.
-- **Push:** Uploading your commits from your computer to the remote repository on GitHub.
+- **Push:** Uploading your commits from your computer to the remote repository on GitHub so everyone else can see them.
-- **Pull:** Downloading commits from the remote repository to your computer so you stay up to date.
+- **Pull:** Downloading commits from the remote repository to your computer so you stay up to date before you start working.
 - **Merge:** Combining the commits from one branch into another.
 Merging adds your changes to the main branch after approval.
 - **Pull request (PR):** A request on GitHub asking maintainers to review your branch and merge it into the main branch.
+- **GitHub Pages:** GitHub’s static site hosting service.
+When this project’s main branch updates, GitHub Pages rebuilds and publishes the live roster website automatically.

+### Additional definitions

+These words are helpful but not required for the roster workflow.

+- **Origin / upstream:** The default nicknames Git uses for remotes. `origin` usually points to your fork; `upstream` often points to the original project.
+- **Fetch:** Ask the remote whether anything changed and download those updates without merging them yet.
 - **Issue:** A conversation thread on GitHub used to report problems, ask questions, or propose features.
 - **Markdown (`.md`) file:** A plain-text file that uses simple symbols (like `#` for headings) to format text.
 The README you are reading is written in Markdown.
 - **License:** A document that explains how others are allowed to use the project’s code and content.
 Software repositories typically include one so contributors know the rules.